fakecoinbase/simplensolidslashD9ZB93LES8/README.md

 - [deploy.py](tests/sol/deploy.py) This the script helps packaging EVM bytecode into unsigned transactions to be used in the raw action
 - [WSYS.sol](tests/sol/WSYS.sol) This is the sample ERC-20 contract that implements Wrapped SYS (WSYS)

-The test setup and procedure is documented in a separate file.
+The test setup and procedure is documented in a [separate file](tests/README.md).

 ## Observations

 - The code is self contained and does not rely on additional libraries
 - The final contract .wasm is arount 200kb (compiled with -O=z)
-- CHAIN_ID is hardcoded but can be modified by editting the interpreter [[evm.cpp](blob/706f0c19a579224b9f2a52b52f3af5abe3e2c377/src/evm.hpp#L2720)]
+- CHAIN_ID is hardcoded but can be modified by editting the interpreter [[evm.cpp](https://github.com/simplensolid/eosio-challenge-D9ZB93LES8/blob/5070afc9f55a86a544ad0f295410d130d0742bde/src/evm.hpp#L2720)]
-- The implementation supports all releases of Ethereum based on the $forknumber()$ [[evm.cpp](contracts/evm/evm.cpp)] method implemented by the contract and the releaseforkblock table hardcoded into the interpreter [[evm.cpp](blob/706f0c19a579224b9f2a52b52f3af5abe3e2c377/src/evm.hpp#L2737)]
+- The implementation supports all releases of Ethereum based on the $forknumber()$ [[evm.cpp](https://github.com/simplensolid/eosio-challenge-D9ZB93LES8/blob/5070afc9f55a86a544ad0f295410d130d0742bde/contracts/evm/evm.cpp#L301)] method implemented by the contract and the releaseforkblock table hardcoded into the interpreter [[evm.cpp](https://github.com/simplensolid/eosio-challenge-D9ZB93LES8/blob/5070afc9f55a86a544ad0f295410d130d0742bde/src/evm.hpp#L2737)]
-- Current block number returned is the one provided by $eosio::tapos_block_num()$
+- Current block number returned is the one provided by $eosio::tapos_block_num()$, as no other alternative was found in the EOSIO platform documentation
 - All tests passed, except a small inconsistent set documented in [failing.txt](tests/failing.txt).
-For those, this implementation bahaves as the reference implementation ($geth$).
+For those, this implementation bahaves as the reference implementation ($geth$)

 ## Performance issues